Student Spotlight: Lance Williams

 Williams also applied to the Posse Foundation’s Veterans Program and was accepted, which means a full-ride scholarship to Wesleyan University in Connecticut.
 Founded in 1989, the nonprofit Posse Foundation Inc. provides full-tuition scholarships to public high school students with academic and leadership potential who may be overlooked by traditional college selection processes.
 The Posse Foundation also created three additional initiatives, including the Posse Veterans Program, which identifies veterans interested in pursuing bachelor’s degrees at top colleges and universities.

-Williams’ goal is eventually to earn a bachelor’s degree in economics and entrepreneurship, inspired by two brothers who graduated from the University of Chicago – one in economics and the other in political science.
-But having received the Posse Foundation scholarship, Williams feels pulled toward a greater purpose, such as working for the government, perhaps in the FBI, CIA or politics.
+His goal is eventually to earn a bachelor’s degree in economics and entrepreneurship, inspired by two brothers who graduated from the University of Chicago – one in economics and the other in political science.
+Having received the Posse Foundation scholarship, Williams feels pulled toward a greater purpose, such as working for the government, perhaps in the FBI, CIA or politics.

 While he considers which career path to pursue, Williams said the possibilities for his future have expanded since starting at College of DuPage.